VictorTagayun/SLiCAP_Python_AlternateInstall/README.md

 4. Run and display the plot

+## Simulation Results

-You can go to [Simulation Result/s](https://victortagayun.github.io/SLiCAP_Python_AlternateInstall/) to see some results
+- You can go to [Simulation Result/s](https://victortagayun.github.io/SLiCAP_Python_AlternateInstall/) to see some results

 [Disclaimer](https://github.com/VictorTagayun/GlobalDisclaimer)